Mace Head Atmospheric Research Station: History

 Research and operations began during 1978 to 1983 in Adrigole, County Cork.
 However, this was shut down and the operations officially moved to the Mace Head site in 1987.
-It was from 1987 that measurements of chloroform, methane and trichloro trifluoroethane began, and in 1995 carbon monoxide and hydrogen began.
-In October 1994 the Advanced Global Atmospheric Gases Experiment (AGAGE) network installed their first automated gas chromatography-mass spectrometer.
-It was later replaced by the Agilent 5973 MS in 1998, and in December 2004 was retired and the Medusa gas chromatography mass spectrometry system (Medusa-GCMS) installed.
+It was from 1987 that measurements of chloroform, methane and trichlorotrifluoroethane began, and in 1995 carbon monoxide and hydrogen began.
+In October 1994, the Advanced Global Atmospheric Gases Experiment (AGAGE) network installed their first automated gas chromatography-mass spectrometer.
+It was later replaced by the Agilent 5973 MS in 1998, and in December 2004 was retired and the Medusa gas chromatography-mass spectrometry system (Medusa-GCMS) was installed.

-Mission Statement and Research Themes
+Mission statement and research themes

 The Mace Head station has numerous research aims and themes, such as monitoring climate change, atmospheric composition, aerosol-cloud interactions, air quality, atmosphere-ocean exchange and climate-ecosystem interactions.
 Their mission statement states that their goal is to monitor trends of atmospheric composition change, monitor climate variables and air pollution, and research atmospheric composition and its impact on climate change.
 Mace Head also wants to promote education within the topics of climate, air pollution, and the atmosphere.

 Instruments

 Mace Head uses a variety of instruments to record their findings.
 Some of these instruments include a ceilometer and doppler lidar, both used to detect clouds and aerosols, a cloud radar, microwave radiometer and a nano-scanning mobility particle sizer.
-Mace Head also has a gas chromatography mass spectrometry system (Medusa-GCMS), which was installed in December 2004 and measures trace gas species.
+Mace Head also has a gas chromatography–mass spectrometry system (Medusa-GCMS), which was installed in December 2004 and measures trace gas species.

 Mace Head also has an automated atomic fluorescence analyzer (AFS) and an automated atomic absorption analyzer (AAS), both used to measure time resolved mercury measurements.
 There is also a cavity ring-down spectrometer (CRDS) which is used to measure carbon dioxide and methane.
 There is also a gas chromatorgraph-electron capture detector (GC-ECD) to measure sulphur hexafluoride and nitrous oxide, and a gas chromatophraph-multi detector (GC-MD) to measure carbon monoxide and hydrogen.

-Measurements and Recordings
+Measurements and recordings

 Mace Head is renowned for their atmospheric chemistry research, as they measure numerous meteorological elements such as wind speed and direction, temperature, rainfall, and humidity.
 They also record and measure greenhouse gases, UV levels, and solar radiation.
 Mace Head began measuring the ozone since 1988, chloroform, methane and trichloro trifluoroethane in 1897, and carbon monoxide and hydrogen began in 1995.

-Mark Lunt measured chlorofluorobarbon (CFC), and Jurgita Ovadnevaite reported on the aerosol-cloud and climate interactions at Mace head, specifically the major advances in sea salt aerosols.
+Mark Lunt measured chlorofluorocarbon (CFC), and Jurgita Ovadnevaite reported on the aerosol-cloud and climate interactions at Mace head, specifically the major advances in sea salt aerosols.
 Observations of methyl chloroform at Mace Head have also been useful in the understanding of methane removal from the atmosphere, which is caused by trends in atmospheric hydroxyl radical concentrations.

 Whilst Mace Head does measure numerous atmospheric compositions, they mainly focuses on the measurements of aerosols and mercury readings, but also observed and measures storms and strong winds.